Medical Website Design: The Ultimate Guide + Best Examples

-Further, they use their blog to provide thought leadership on addiction recovery and to keep their patients and other visitors informed on any updates in their services.
+Further, they use their blog to provide thought leadership on various health-related topics.
 Through this powerful content, they connect with prospective patients who may otherwise turn to another healthcare professional for treatment.

 A major part of an intuitive medical web design is its navigation structure.
 If your visitors can't find their way around your website, they may grow frustrated and ultimately take their business elsewhere.
 As we mentioned earlier, someone who’s sick and looking for medical assistance doesn't have time to struggle with an unintuitive website.

-According to a recent study, 94% of consumers indicate that easy navigation is the most important website feature, meaning navigation strongly influences the effectiveness of your medical website design.
+According to a recent study, 94% of consumers indicate that easy navigation is the most important website feature, meaning navigation strongly influences the effectiveness and perception of your medical web design.
 Maneuvering through content shouldn't be challenging, and if it is, you'll likely steer some individuals away.

 When creating your website, keep these key navigation tools in mind to create the best possible healthcare web design:

-Prioritizing a navigable medical web design increases the likelihood of booking appointments.
-In no time, you'll push more prospective patients down the conversion funnel.
+Prioritizing a navigable medical web design increases the likelihood of prospective patients booking appointments.
+In no time, you'll push more visitors down the conversion funnel.

 In their medical web design, they prioritize smooth navigation by first featuring a well-structured static navigation bar.
-Across their website, you'll see they've strategically placed CTAs that guide users to important pages, starting with a 'Donate' button in their navigation menu and 'Learn More' buttons across their homepage.
+Across their website, you'll see they've strategically placed CTAs that guide users to subscribe to their newsletter.

-Imagery can take your medical website design from plain to engaging.
-Content with effective imagery consistently outperforms text-heavy pages in terms of views and shares.
-In fact, posts that include images produce 650% higher engagement than text-only posts.
+Effective imagery can take your medical website design from mundane to engaging.
+Content with appealing imagery consistently outperforms text-heavy pages in terms of views and shares.
+In fact, posts that include images produce 650% higher engagement rates than text-only posts.
 What this means is that any website with visual content will perform better than one without it.

-In terms of medical website design, high-quality photos allow you to showcase the quality of products and services you provide, so prospective patients can determine if your offerings align with their needs.
+In terms of medical website development, high-quality photos allow you to showcase the quality of products and services you provide, so prospective patients can determine if your offerings align with their needs.
 Remember to also share pictures of your doctors, so new patients know who they're booking an appointment with.
-Further, videos and photo slideshows add life to your website and add a human element to your healthcare web design that's likely to stick with prospects.
+Further, videos and photo slideshows add life to your website and humanize your healthcare web design that's likely to stick with prospects.

 Let's walk through three key tips for making your visual content stand out to patients and other visitors:

-Remember, all of the traffic you receive won't do much good if you fail to deliver visually-engaging content that resonates with site visitors.
+Remember, all of the traffic you receive won't help your practice if you fail to deliver visually-engaging content that resonates with site visitors.
 As part of your medical website design, ensure your images are up-to-par, serve your overall goals, and convert visitors into patients.

-Hospice of Hope puts captivating imagery at the forefront of its design strategy.
-The moment a user lands on this homepage, they understand exactly what type of patients this organization serves, leaving no room for misinterpretation.
-Throughout this healthcare website, they feature original photos paired with impactful text to resonate with visitors and connect with the right audience.
-Through these visual strategies, they're able to effectively convey their authenticity as well as the level of care they provide to those facing terminal illnesses.
+Rainbow Hospice Care features captivating imagery at the forefront of its design strategy.
+Throughout this healthcare website, original photos paired with impactful text resonate with visitors and connect with the right audience.
+Through these visual strategies, this organization is able to effectively convey their authenticity as well as the level of care they provide to those facing terminal illnesses.

 When selecting a healthcare provider, patients have numerous options, so don't leave any room for interpretation in terms of your practice.
 Your medical web design must clearly convey your services and define what differentiates your practice from competitors.

-Start by making it immediately apparent what kind of healthcare provider you are, what services you provide, and what patients you treat.
-The people visiting your medical website are often busy, which means they may not have time to search too in-depth or may give up quickly if the information they need isn’t immediately available.
+Start by making it immediately apparent the kind of healthcare provider you are, the services you provide, and the patients you treat.
+Your medical website visitors are often busy, which means they may not have time to conduct an in-depth search or may give up quickly if the information they need isn’t immediately available.

 Then, you'll need to take it a step further.
 Think of it as a way to tell your story and convey what you stand for.
 Let's walk through a few key elements for accomplishing clear brand messaging in your medical web design:

 Being straightforward about your practice will help you clearly define your brand and position you as a respectable, trustworthy option for patients.
-When incorporated effectively into your healthcare web design, these branded elements will tie together to accurately communicate what your practice stands for and who it serves.
+When incorporated effectively into your healthcare web design, these branded elements will tie together to accurately communicate what your practice stands for and who you serve.

 In the early days of the internet, everyone had slow websites.
 However, today is a different story.
-Users expect your content to load quickly.
-In fact, 47% of consumers expect a web page to load in 2 seconds or less.
+Users expect your content to load quickly, and if it doesn't, they might jump to a competitor's site instead.

 To quicken your load time, let's explore a few options that can be easily incorporated into your medical website design:

 When mapping out your medical website design, measure with Google's free page speed insight tool.
 Diagnose any potential loading issues and adjust your web pages to minimize load time.
-By taking these extra steps to improve load speed, you'll convey to patients that you care about their experience and will set high expectations from the start.
+By taking these extra steps to improve load speed, you'll convey to patients that you care about their experience and will set high expectations for interactions with your practice from the start.

-West Coast Endodontics and Sedation Centre works to treat every patient with individualized care and to keep patients fully informed on their dental health.
+West Coast Endodontics and Sedation Centre works to treat all of their patients with individualized care and to keep patients fully involved in their dental health.
 When developing their site, they opted to feature a minimalist healthcare website design without sacrificing quality.
-They offer a few captivating photos that tell their story and limit the text to only the essentials while still being informative and persuasive.
+They offer a few captivating photos that tell their story and limit the text to only the essentials while still informing their audience and persuading them to get more involved.
 Further, they've limited the number of pages on their website to display everything a prospective patient would like to know without providing extra, unnecessary information that clutters up the pages.

-Start with CMS that offers a web accessibility widget like Morweb.
+Start with CMS that offers a web accessibility widget, like Morweb.
 Tools like this allow your medical website's visitors to adjust the text size, change the font type to non-serif, highlight links, and change the web pages to greyscale.
-These options enable people with disabilities to customize their user experience and will also help you meet several important WCAG 2.1 guidelines like 1.4.4 Resize text, 2.4.9 Link Purpose, and 2.1 Keyboard Accessible.
+These options enable people with disabilities to customize their user experience and will also help you meet several important Web Content Accessibility Guidelines (WCAG) guidelines.

 Let's dive into a few of the key requirements set forth by accessibility guidelines:

 Not only will implementing these tips allow individuals with hearing and visual impairments to interact with your content, but it will also enhance your medical website's overall design.
-Taking these steps as you go will prevent you from having to conduct a complete accessibility overhaul in the future, so do everything you can upfront to optimize your medical website.
+Taking these steps as you go will prevent you from having to conduct a complete accessibility overhaul in the future, so do everything you can now to optimize your medical website for accessibility.

 They take it one step further and implement Morweb's web accessibility widget, allowing those with impairments to take control of their own user experience and adjust the content to suit their needs.